Amazon SageMaker Model Monitor: A System for Real-Time Insights into Deployed Machine Learning Models: Quantitative Evaluation

 \subsection{Value of Adaptive Retraining}

 A common scenario brought up by users is the need to retrain the model.
 It is a common scenario that in order to maintain model performance, one retrains the model at regular and frequent time intervals.
 This retraining procedure can be costly as it requires compute resources for training, as well as an overhead paid for a gradual deployment replacing the old model with the new one.
 Users wish to monitor the quality of the deployed model and retrain it only when needed.
-The actual value of this varies for different scenarios, and in the following we show an experiment evaluating it a synthetic controlled environment.
+The actual value of this varies for different scenarios, we will now show an experiment evaluating it in a synthetic controlled environment.

 The exact details of the environment are given in Appendix~\ref{app:adaptive_training}.
 The high level idea for the environment is that there is a model that drifts over time, and the system can choose when to retrain in order to better track it.
 We measure for an adaptive system that retrains based on error and a nonadaptive system that retrains at regular intervals, their cost (number of retrains) vs.\ error (RMSE).
 In Figure~\ref{fig:adaptive} we show a scatter plot of the systems in repeated experiments with different random seeds; the bars represent the mean RMSE over all experiments with the same cost.
 It is clear that the adaptive system provides a significantly better tradeoff.